-For more information on this update please contact partner Tom Darbyshire and insurance partner Vidal Hockless on (08) 9321 3755.
+For more information on this update please contact insurance partner Vidal Hockless on (08) 9321 3755.

 The information published on this website is of a general nature and should not be construed as legal advice.
 Whilst we aim to provide timely, relevant and accurate information, the law may change and circumstances may differ.
 You should not therefore act in reliance on it without first obtaining specific legal advice.